Pablo Piatti: Espanyol

 Piatti was loaned to RCD Espanyol for one year on 16 July 2016, with a buyout clause.
 The following 24 May, after scoring a career-best ten goals to help his team to the eighth position, he signed a permanent three-year deal with the club.

 In February 2019, during a home match against Rayo Vallecano, Piatti suffered an injury to both his right knee's anterior cruciate and internal lateral ligaments, going on to be sidelined for several months.

 Toronto FC

 In February 2020, Piatti moved to Toronto FC in Major League Soccer as a Designated Player, signing a one-year deal.
-Later that month, however, he was ruled out of the opening of the season after picking up a hamstring strain in training.
+Later that month, however, he was ruled out of the opening of the campaign after picking up a hamstring strain in training.
 He made his debut on 13 July, in a 2–2 draw against D.C.
 United in the group stages of the MLS is Back Tournament.
 He scored his first two goals on 18 August, in a 3–0 home win over Vancouver Whitecaps FC in his side's first match since the return of the regular season.

 The team declined their option to extend Piatti's contract on 30 November 2020.